TITLE 68: PROFESSIONS AND OCCUPATIONS

 4) The program must provide participants with experience in progressive responsibilities for patient management.
 Participants must be provided the opportunity to observe and demonstrate competence in skills necessary for the pharmacological assessment and treatment of mental disorders within a medical setting under supervision of a physician, advanced practice nurse or prescribing psychologist.

 5) The program must assure that the volume and variety of clinical experiences provides for a sufficient number and distribution of appropriate experiences/cases for each participant to meet defined program expectations.
-Clinical rotations may be held in hospitals, hospital outpatient clinics, community mental health clinics and correctional facilities (Section 4.2(a)(2)(C) of the Act).
+Clinical rotations may be held in hospitals, medical centers, health care facilities located at federal and State prisons, hospital outpatient clinics, community mental health clinics, patient-centered medical homes or family-centered medical homes, women's medical health centers, and Federally Qualified Health Centers; (Section 4.2(a)(2)(C) of the Act).
 The program must coordinate clinical sites and preceptors for program required rotations.

 6) Program participants must be clearly identified as such to distinguish them from physicians, medical residents, APNs, prescribing psychologists, and other health care professionals and residents.